ericwooley/react-in-style/README.md

 ### Example Usage

 Right now this has only been tested on an es6 enviornment.
-Testing is happening today to make sure it works everywhere.
+Testing is happening <s>today</s> to make sure it works everywhere.

 ```javascript